sandstone-mc/sandstone/README.md

 A command can have multiple subcommands, which all have arguments: `effect.give('@a', 'minecraft:speed', 30, 2)` or `effect.clear('@a', 'minecraft:night_vision')`.

-**Important**: A command is only wrote to the datapack if it has been called.
+**Important**: A command is only written to the datapack if it has been called.
 For example, some commands do not have any arguments, like `/reload`.
 In Sandstone, you'd have to type `reload()`.
 Only typing `reload` will **not** call the command, and nothing will appear in your datapacK.

 ## Optional arguments